evertdespiegeleer/github-image-upload/README.md

 The entire ```.ghimages```-folder is automatically added to ```.gitignore```.
 This keeps your Github-credentials safe from accidentally being pushed to Github.
 When publishing your code on other platforms however, handle ```.ghimages``` with care.
 It should never be published.

 When adding images to your README.md, put the image files in the .ghimages folder.
-Include them into the README.md like you normally would, eg.:
+Include them into the README.md locally like you normally would, eg.:

 ```markdown
 ![a nice image](./.ghimages/aReallyNiceImage.png)
 ```

-To convert upload these images to Github and replace the local refernces in your README.md with references to the public Github-url's, use the following command:
+To convert upload these images to Github and replace the local references in your README.md with references to the public Github-url's, use the following command:

 ```sh
 github-image-upload -c